A Linux Command Line Primer

 ~ which stands for the home directory of your machine.
 Here, our home directory is called

-root/ for the root user, but on a local machine it may be your own name as in
+/home/sammy for the sammy user, but on a local machine it may be your own name as in

 You can type the following from anywhere on your machine and return to this home directory: